Dimasa Kingdom: At Dimapur

 The Ahom language Buranjis call the Dimasa kings khun timisa, and place them initially in Dimapur, where Timisa is a corruption of Dimasa.
-The Dimasa kingdom did not record their history, and much of the early information come from other sources.
+The Dimasa kingdom did not record their history, and much of the early information comes from other sources.
 The Ahom Buranjis, for instance, record that in 1490 the Ahom king Suhenphaa (1488–93) created a forward post at Tangsu and when the Dimasas killed the commander and 120 men the Ahoms sued for peace by offering a princess to the Dimasa king along with other presents, but the name of the Dimasa king is not known.
 The Dimasas thus recovered the region east of the Dikhau river that it had lost in the late 13th century.

+Map showing areas under Kachari kingdom (till the early 16th century) with capital at Dimapur, covering the Kapili valley, Dima hasao, Doyang-Dhansiri and parts of Dikhou valley.

-Ekasarana biographies of Sankardeva written after his death use the name Kachari for the Dimasa people and the kingdom and record that around 1516 the Baro-Bhuyans at Alipukhuri came into conflict with their Kachari neighbors which escalated into the Dimasa king preparing to attack them.
+Ekasarana biographies of Sankardeva written after his death use the name Kachari for the Dimasa people and the kingdom and record that around 1516 the Baro-Bhuyans at Alipukhuri came into conflict with their Kachari neighbours, which escalated into the Dimasa king preparing to attack them.
 This led Sankardeva and his group to abandon the region for good.
 One of the earliest mention of Kachari is found in the Bhagavat of Sankardev in the section composed during the later part of his life in the Koch kingdom where he uses it synonymously with Kirata.
 Another early mention of the name Kachari comes from Kacharir Niyam (Rules of the Kacharis), composed during the reign of Tamradhwaj Narayan, when the Dimasa rulers were still ruling in Maibang.

 A coin dated 1520 commemorating a decisive victory over enemies is one of the earliest direct evidence of the historical kingdom.
-Since no conflict with the Kacharis is mentioned in the Ahom Buranjis it is conjectured that the enemy could have been the nascent Koch kingdom of Biswa Singha.
+Since no conflict with the Kacharis is mentioned in the Ahom Buranjis it is speculated that the enemy could have been the nascent Koch kingdom of Biswa Singha.
 Though issued in a Sanksritised name of the king (Viravijay Narayan, identified with Khorapha) with the mention of a goddess Chandi, there is no mention of the King's lineage but a mention of Hachengsa, a Boro-Garo name indicated that an appropriate Kshatriya lineage had still not been created by 1520.
 The first Hindu coin from the Brahmaputra valley, it followed the same weights and measures of the coins from the Muslim Sultans of Bengal and Tripura and indicate influence from them.

 This kingdom might have been part of ancient Sinitic networks such as the Ming dynasty (1368–1644).